toitware/ubx-message/README.md

 ## History
-This library is a parser of messages from these receivers.
-The protocol was developed and improved over time.
-The parser was first written for Toit for M8 devices.
-Support for 6M (legacy) devices has been added later.
+This library is a parser for the UBX messages used with these receivers.
+This parser library was first written in Toit for M8 devices.
+Support for 6M (legacy) and other devices has been added later.

 ## Devices/Version Support
+Originally, Protocol functions were tied to firmware releases in GNSS receivers.
-Originally Software version numbers were tied to the protocol.
-But at some point uBlox moved towards maintaining the protocol itself, giving version nubmers to it. etc.  Features coming along started to have minimum protocol version requirements.
+At some point however, uBlox moved towards maintaining the protocol itself, giving version nubmers to it. etc.  Features coming along started to have minimum protocol version requirements.
 In order to manage support for different devices with the same protocol/parser, minimum protocol information has been added to each message type.
 Older devices that don't advertise what protocol version they support will be assumed this way:

 | Device Generation | Example module | SW-Ver (Observed) | UBX protocol equiv. | Notes |
 |-|-|-|-|-|